 Intimacy can be both physical and emotional.
-It’s important that we not only acknowledge the difference but understand that emotional intimacy is the foundation on which you can build more loving physical intimacy.
+It is essential that we not only acknowledge the difference but understand that emotional intimacy is the foundation on which you can build more loving physical intimacy.

-Emotional intimacy is the same but without the physical body.
-It’s closeness in terms of love and understanding.
+Emotional intimacy is the same, but without the physical body.
+It’s’s closeness in terms of love and understanding.
 There’s a connection between two people because of how they feel about each other.

-In an article from the Focus on the Family website, Shana Schutte refers to intimacy playfully as the phrase “in-to-me-see”.
-When someone can see into you and love you for that person that lives deep within…that’s emotional intimacy.
+In an article from the Focus on the Family website, Shana Schutte refers to intimacy playfully as the phrase “in-to-me-see.”
+When someone can see into you and love you for that person that lives deep within, and this is the apt emotional intimacy definition.

-Emotional intimacy can take many forms since a human can have a wide range of emotions.
-Let’s look at the emotions commonly associated with relationships and marriage and look at them through the lens of emotional intimacy:
+The definition of emotional intimacy can vary from person to person since a human can have a wide range of emotions.
+Let’s look at the emotions commonly associated with relationships and marriage and look at them through the lens of emotional intimacy.

 When love is showcased in the form of emotional intimacy, the two people involved are head over heels for each other.
 When you’re in their presence, you can feel their connection and their deep love for each other.